DOAJ/doaj/static_content/apply/content/guide.md

 - ### Mirror journals
    - A mirror journal is a fully open access version of an existing subscription journal, with the same editorial board, aims and scope, and peer review processes and policies.
 The journal may have a similar name as the subscription title, but it has a different ISSN.
 DOAJ will currently accept mirror journals if they meet the usual inclusion criteria.

+## The application process

+1. Once you have submitted your application, you will see a _Thank You_ screen and will be sent an automated confirmation email.
+  - If you do not receive that email, contact us.
+2. You will receive another automated email telling you when your application has been picked up for review.
+Every application goes through up to four rounds of assessment.
+3. One of our Associate Editors might contact you during the review process.
+  - We will automatically reject the application if we receive no response to our emails after one month.
+Check your spam folder frequently.
+  - Be aware that the Associate Editor who is reviewing your application is a volunteer and may not be emailing you from a doaj.org email address.
+4. You will receive a third email informing you that a decision has been made:
+  - If your application is accepted, another email is sent with your account details.
+You need these to upload article metadata and to send us updates about your journal.
+  - If your application is rejected, the email will detail on what grounds the application failed our review.
+    - You may not submit another application for the same journal for six months.
+    - If you re-apply, we expect the journal to demonstrate very clearly that our recommendations have been implemented.

+### Time from submission to decision

+The time from submission to decision varies greatly and is dependent on the responsiveness of the journal contact and/or applicant.
+It can take up to six months for a decision to be reached but often a decision is reached within three months.
+We cannot provide a status update for applications which are less than three months old.

 ---